Mastering the Unmasterable: Hardest Languages to Learn for English Speakers

 Though some tongues might be more challenging for English speakers, you should never let language-learning difficulties restrain you from trying something new.
 While Mandarin, Arabic, Japanese, and other hard languages to learn can pose plenty of challenges along the way, you may eventually reach fluency with sustained effort and dedication.

 As we've seen, many factors determine how complex or straightforward a language is to learn.
 Grammar complexity and writing systems can either facilitate or impede the acquisition of any particular tongue.
-However, almost anything seems possible with the right resources and online tutoring.
+However, almost anything seems possible with the right resources and a tool like Promova — structured courses, bite-sized lessons, and an AI Tutor that gives you feedback as you practice.
 So embrace the challenge, and have fun with your linguistic journey!

 FAQ